-Industrial supervisor: Dr James Edy, Jordan Whiteside
+Industrial Supervisors: Dr James Edy, Jordan Whiteside.

 Steel offers an economical and sustainable option for packaging and is used in numerous applications including food, beverage, and aerosol containers.
 Electroplated tin and chromium has been used for the corrosion protection of steel packaging for over 60 years and offers an effective system.
-However, with hexavalent chromium being a major component of the electrolyte for tinplate passivation and Electrolytic Chromium Coated Steel (ECCS), the requirements for REACH compliance place many constraints on manufacturers of steel packaging material.
+However, with hexavalent chromium being a major component of the electrolyte for tinplate passivation and Electrolytic Chromium Coated Steel (ECCS), the requirements for REACH compliance places many constraints on manufacturers of steel packaging material.

-ECCS consists of a chromium coating just 20nm (50mg.m-2) thick and as well as having good corrosion resistance also offers an excellent surface for the adhesion of organic lacquers that are used for additional protection and aesthetics.
-ECCS is also very economical due to the thin nano-chromium coating.
-Although trivalent chromium replacements for ECCS are currently in the process of commercialisation there are still strategic questions into other methods of providing suitable corrosion resistance and adequate lacquering of tin mill products as a replacement for ECCS.
+ECCS consists of a chromium coating just 20nm (50mg.m-2) thick and as well as having good corrosion resistance, also offers an excellent surface for the adhesion of organic lacquers that are used for additional protection and aesthetics.
+ECCS is very economical due to the thin nano-chromium coating.
+Although trivalent chromium replacements for ECCS are currently in the process of commercialisation, there are still strategic questions into other methods of providing suitable corrosion resistance and adequate lacquering of tin mill products as a replacement for ECCS.
 The increasing cost of tin and the fact that the lowest coating weight is ~1.0g.m-2 mean a direct swap to tinplate is currently uneconomical.